a-ws-m/unlockNN/docs/quickstart.rst

-.. currentmodule:: unlockgnn.model
+.. currentmodule:: unlocknn.model

 Quickstart for MEGNet users
 ===========================

-UnlockGNN currently contains implementations for adding uncertainty quantification to a :class:`MEGNetModel` with minimal overhead.
-After installing unlockGNN (see :ref:`installation`), you can easily add uncertainty quantification to a trained :class:`MEGNetModel`.
+UnlockNN currently contains implementations for adding uncertainty quantification to a :class:`MEGNetModel` with minimal overhead.
+After installing unlockNN (see :ref:`installation`), you can easily add uncertainty quantification to a trained :class:`MEGNetModel`.
-See also the example scripts on `GitHub <https://github.com/a-ws-m/unlockGNN/tree/master/examples>`_.
+See also the example scripts on `GitHub <https://github.com/a-ws-m/unlockNN/tree/master/examples>`_.

 This document will demonstrate how to add uncertainty quantification to MEGNet's pre-trained formation energies model.
-UnlockGNN's method for adding this uncertainty quantification is explained in :ref:`probabilistic models`.
+UnlockNN's method for adding this uncertainty quantification is explained in :ref:`probabilistic models`.
 The essential steps to adding uncertainty quantification are: